jup-ag/space-station/guides/3-limit-order/2-how-lo-work.md

 **Jupiter Limit Order** is designed to prioritize UX, simplicity, flexibility, and the widest liquidity across Solana.

 Orders are executed by the keeper, envisioning the keeper as similar to a liquidator in a lending protocol.
 When the price hits the limit price (including fees), the keeper will execute the order.
-After the order is executed, the user will receive exactly what they quoted, including the platform fees charged by Jupiter.
+After the order is executed, the user will receive what they quoted, minus the platform fees charged by Jupiter.

 **Central Limit Orderbook (CLOB)** is a mechanism used by TradFi to facilitate trading between buyers and sellers.
 It acts as a hub where both buyers and sellers can submit their buy/sell orders, which are matched based on specific rules and executed accordingly.